matthewlimdiy/MiniMotorways/README.md

 # **MiniMotorways ESP32 Project**

 This project is an ESP32-based application for controlling a servo motor and fetching traffic data using the TomTom API.
 It includes a webserver for configuring Wi-Fi, servo settings, and TomTom API details.
+It is designed to be used with my MiniMotorways project.

 Check out my youtube video for the full project!